Karine Boivin Roy

 Karine Boivin Roy is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
-She represents the electoral district of Anjou–Louis-Riel as a member of the Coalition Avenir Québec.
+She was born in Chicoutimi in 1971, is a lawyer, & represents the electoral district of Anjou–Louis-Riel as a member of the Coalition Avenir Québec.

 She previously served on Montreal City Council as representative for Louis-Riel ward in the borough of Mercier–Hochelaga-Maisonneuve from 2013 to 2021.
 A member of the Ensemble Montréal political party, she was first elected in the 2013 municipal election.
+She was re-elected in the 2017 municipal election.